callumdigital/website-closed/vuw-test/README.md

    - Check media query breakpoints
    - Verify viewport units are working correctly

+4. **API key not working**
+   - Ensure `config.js` exists and contains your API key
+   - Check that the API key is valid and active
+   - Verify the key has the correct permissions

 ### Debug Mode
 Enable detailed logging by checking the browser console.
 The system logs:
 - Platform detection results